Hear anything strange? Here is what your car is telling you

 You are probably familiar with the sounds your car usually makes.
 But what should you do when strange sounds appear?
 In this article, we will try to explain what kind of wreck or nuisance a certain sound might imply.

-- · Loud knocking in your engine: Pull over and call for a car service.
-This sound may come from a lose rocker arm or a faulty piston, which can lead to engine wreck.
+Loud "metal" knocking in your engine: Pull over and call for a car service.
+This sound may come from a loose rocker arm or a faulty piston, which can lead to engine wreck.

-- You hear the engine working after you have turned it off: This can happen to cars that have carburetors.
-The reason minght be that the idle speed is set too high or because of excessive carbon in the combustion chamber.
+You hear the engine working after you have turned it off: This can happen to cars that have carburetors.
+The reason might be that the idle speed is set too high or because of excessive carbon in the combustion chamber.

-- Whistling coming from under the hood: Check hoses for leaks.
-If the whistling comes from the inside, it’s highly likely that there is a leak in the weatherstripping.
+Whistling coming from under the hood: Check hoses for leaks.
+If the whistling comes from the inside of the driver's cabin, it’s highly likely that there is a leak in the weatherstripping.

-- An offbeat rhythm while the engine idles: Turn it off and try to see some of the following:
+An offbeat rhythm while the engine idles: Turn it off and try to define the issue by following these steps, bearing in mind that this primarily applies to older-generation cars.

 - Check if the cables that lead to the spark plugs are damaged or disconnected